Leaping Bunny FAQs

 What is a fixed cut-off date?

-A company’s fixed cut-off date is a date after which none of its products or ingredients will have been tested on animals.
-A fixed cut-off date allows a company to enforce their animal testing policy, and gives suppliers a practical way to move away from animal testing.
+A brand’s fixed cut-off date is a date after which they adhere to the strict Leaping Bunny criteria.
+A fixed cut-off date requires a company to enforce its animal testing policy and gives suppliers a practical way to move away from animal testing.

 Why is a fixed cut-off date confidential?

 All approved brands must set a fixed cut-off date, regardless of whether or not they or their suppliers have ever animal tested in the past.
 We do not share the fixed cut-off date of any brand as this is an internal marker for them to monitor suppliers by, not an external indicator of previous animal testing.
 Brands that are Leaping Bunny approved for cosmetics and are headquartered or operating within the EU, cannot use a fixed cut-off date later than 11th March 2013, in step with the date that the full package of EU animal testing regulations for cosmetics came into force.

 You can find Leaping Bunny products in stores and online.
 You can also locate products via our product search page.

 How can I check which products are Leaping Bunny approved?